wp-plugins/slick-google-map/readme.txt

 Tags: google map, google map widget, jquery tabs, clustering, marker clustering, map styles, styling, google map styles, google map short code, google map short code, map widget, map short code, fully documented, marker, controls, size, KML, GPX, GeoRSS, location by latitude/longitude, location by address, info window, directions, traffic/bike lanes, cross browser, google maps v3, google, multiple markers, panoramio photos, marker icons, custom marker icons and text, geo, geo mashup, marker geo mashup, custom marker text, openstreetmap
 Requires at least: 3.6
 Tested up to: 4.1
-Stable tag: 0.1
+Stable tag: 0.2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A simple and intuitive,  yet elegant and fully documented Google map plugin that installs as a widget and a short code.

 == Description ==

 A simple and intuitive, yet elegant and fully documented Google map plugin that installs as a widget and a short code.
-No limited plugin editions or limited functionality!
-This is the full version of this free and premium plugin, which comes packed with useful features:
+Packed with useful features (geo mashup, KML support, custom marker icons, …), this plugin is fully free and open source – no need for yearly subscriptions or expensive purchases.
+The only Google Map plugin you will ever need for your WordPress blog!

+Features:

 * Intuitive and user friendly interface, which makes it very easy to configure Google map.
 No complex configuration options.
 OpenStreetMap imagery available
 * With over 250 amazing custom marker icons to choose from!